electricimp/HTS221/README.md

 ### read(*[callback]*)

-The *read()* method returns a relative humidity reading and a temperature reading in degrees Celsius.
-The reading result is in the form of a table with the fields *humidity* and *temperature*.
-If an error occurs during the reading process, the *humidity* and *temperature* fields will be null.
-Instead the table will contain the field *error*, which holds a description of the error.
+The *read()* method executes a temperature and humidity reading.
+If a callback function is provided, the reading executes asynchronously and a results table is passed to the callback, otherwise the reading blocks until completed and the results table is returned.

-If a callback function is provided, the reading executes asynchronously, and the results table will be passed to the supplied function as its only parameter.
-If no callback is provided, the method blocks until the reading has been taken and then returns the results table.
+The results table will contain either an *error* slot, which holds a description of the error if an error occurred during the reading process, or *humidity* and *temperature* slots, which contain the relative humidity and temperature in degrees Celsius if the reading was successful.

 #### Asynchronous Example